DKXLY/Fabridash-resurrected/README.md

-# Fabridash Mod
+## ❓ What is this?
 With this mod you will be able to dash across your world, using 3 different items!
-And also, if you are a developer you may use this mod as an `API` to integrate dashing (get it? eheh) into your project!
-This fork is created as a way to continue using this mod in future Minecraft versions, I am NOT the original creator, the dashing code and the textures were made by [EmaFire003](https://github.com/emafire003/).
+And also, if you are a developer you may use this mod as an `API` to integrate dashing into your project!
+This fork is created as a way to continue using this mod in future Minecraft versions, I am NOT the original creator, the dashing code was made by [EmaFire003](https://github.com/emafire003/).

-## The Dash items
+## ✨ Items
-Unlike other mods, to perform a dash with this mod you will need to find some treasure first!
+To perform a dash with this mod, you will need to find some treasure first!
 A **`Dash Globe`** to be precise, and it can be found inside treasure chests from ancient cities, mineshafts and such! (with a chance that goes from a minimum of 12% in mineshafts to 30% in the end city).

 Once you obtain the core item, you may craft the actual "dashers" (yeah, I kinda like making puns):